K7S3/coding-challenge/README.md

-# Abstract
+# Summary

 - I have implemented the backend(ruby) part of the coding challenge.
 - I have also built a rails app for the 3 bonus acceptance criteria.
+- I have used the git version control to maintain the code.
+All the code was initially pushed to the ```develop``` branch and then later merged to master.
 - The backend code along with the tests can be found in the ```ruby_edition``` directory.
-To run the tests type ```bundle exec rspec```
+To run the tests type ```bundle exec rspec```.
 - The rails app can be found in the ```rails-app``` directory.
 Inside the directory, run the server using ```rails s``` and run the tests using ```bundle exec rspec```.
+- Since the rails-app contains mainly the standard boilerplate code, the main files to check are in ```app/models```, ```app/controllers``` and the tests in ```spec/```.
-- Only the last bonus feature (of doing it in js)has not been implemnted.
+- Only the last bonus feature (of doing it in js)has not been implemented.
-- I have also implemented one extra feature:- Downloading the file in either vcs or ics format.
+- I have also implemented one extra feature:- Downloading the file in either vcs(Outlook version) or ics(ical version) format.

+## Clean Code
+- Followed the clean code practices.
+- Used snake_case naming style for function names and CamelCase for class names.
+- Variable names and function names are self-explanatory and appropriate comments are added when needed.
+- No function exceed 25 lines.
+- The code is indented with 2 spaces.
+- Modular code: Each class in separate file and test for each class in separate files.

  ## Features of Rails app